 Learn more about Love Resists, our anti-criminalization campaign with the UUA: loveresists.org.

-Winners of the 2015 and 2016 Human Rights Innovation Fellowship are listed below.
+Past winners of Human Rights Innovation Fellowship

 National Domestic Workers Alliance